rogerlos/cmb2-metatabs-options/readme.txt

 Please see the wiki at CMO's github repository for a [detailed user's guide](https://github.com/rogerlos/cmb2-metatabs-options/wiki).

-Thanks to the folks maintaining CMB2 for their continued development of that library, and providing the starting point for this plugin.
+Thanks to the folks maintaining CMB2 for their continued development, and providing the starting point for this plugin.

 == Installation ==